ShahriarRezghi/serio/README.md

 You can report bugs and ask questions on [issues page](../../issues).
 Also if you want to implement a feature or fix a bug please open an issue about it first.

 # TODO
-You can view the TODO file [here](TODO.md) to se what is left to be done.
+You can view the TODO file [here](TODO.md) to see what is left to be done.

 # License
 This library is licensed under BSD 3-Clause permissive license.
 You can read it [here](LICENSE.md).